bjaan/roland-juno-g-display-replacement/README.md

 ## 2. Tools
 - PC with capable to run _Aduino IDE_ & _Visual Studio Code_ with a USB-A port
 - Micro USB to USB-A cable (to program the Raspberry Pi Pico)
-- Soldering iron & Solde
+- Soldering iron & Solder
 - Desoldering gun/tin extractor
-- Phillips screwdriver
+- Phillips head screwdriver
-- Saw or cutter (to cut plastic plate and board)
+- Saw or cutter (to cut the red board in two pieces)
 - Optionally: flux pen

 ## 2. Software to build and install/flash the firmware on the Raspberry Pi Pico